rust-lang/reference/src/expressions.md

 * `e` has type `*T` and `U` is a numeric type, while `T: Sized`;
   *ptr-addr-cast*
     * What do we guarantee here?
-    * Equivalent to `mem::transmute` followed by truncation/extension?
+    * Equivalent to `mem::transmute` to `usize`, followed by truncation/extension?
     * Extend as though the pointer is unsigned?
+    * Doing pointer arithmetic this way?
 * `e` is an integer and `U` is `*U_0`, while `U_0: Sized`; *addr-ptr-cast*
     * Alignment??
-    * Round trips with pointer address casts (either way)?
+    * Round trips with pointer address casts (either way), with pointer arithmetic?
     * Probably out of scope, but is 'getting (un)lucky' with addresses defined?
     * Use in embedded?
+    * Equivalent to cast to `usize` followed by `mem::transmute`?
     * Does casting 0 in this way guaranteed to be a null pointer?
 * `e` has type `&[T; n]` and `U` is `*const T`; *array-ptr-cast*
-    * Equivalent to taking reference to first element and csating (if n > 0)?
+    * Equivalent to taking reference to first element and casting (if n > 0)?
 * `e` is a function pointer type and `U` has type `*T`, while `T: Sized`;
   *fptr-ptr-cast*
     * Same concerns as with pointer to pointer casts